New Boston Historical Society

 "The teacher taught all eight grades, and would divide up the classes like first and second, third, fourth, and fifth, then seventh and eighth, and spend about 30 minutes with each group.
 She would use different corners of the room for each class."

 Winston wrote "At the Todd's Corner one-room school, there was a wood stove in the back of the room, but it was a large room with high ceilings.
 If the daytime temperature hovered between zero and 10 degrees outside, we would sit there with our hats, coats and boots on.
 We didn't think anything about it as our homes would be just as cold."

 Teaching in a one-room schoolhouse

 Frances (Byam) Towne did not attend a District School, as the #5 South Hill school where her brothers went closed just before she was of school age, so Frances attended the Village School.
 However, her mother was a teacher at Schoolhouse #2 before she married and started a family.
 Frances wrote:

 Nellie Chancey in Schoolhouse #2 on Bedford Road

-We don't know what patriotic occasion warranted flowers on the woodstove, flags and bunting.
+We didn't know what patriotic occasion warranted flags, bunting and flowers on the woodstove;

 "The only credential necessary to become a District School teacher was a high school diploma.